Advertiser Disclosure

 Note this message from Delta’s boarding chart: “Due to Air France-KLM boarding policies, Silver Medallion members will not have a dedicated Priority Boarding zone on Delta flights departing Amsterdam (AMS) and Paris (CDG).”

-Delta Silver Medallion members are the first main cabin group to board, behind all other elite customers and those seated in the premium cabin.
-They are ahead, however, of those seated in Main Cabin 2 and 3.
+Delta Silver Medallion members are in Zone 5, behind all other elite customers and those seated in the premium cabin.

 On many hub-to-hub flights, don’t be surprised to see Silver Medallions board midway through the boarding process because of a large number of higher elite customers on board.